robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 The organization of CAPEC is similar to CWEs using abstractions, views and categories, except the names are a bit different.
 Attack patterns are classified as Meta, which is the most abstract, then standard and the most specific ones are called Detailed patterns.

 Depending on the level of abstraction, the amount of details describing the exploit vary.
 For example CAPEC 242 is a Meta Pattern that talks about Code Injection.
-A related CAPEC 63 is a standard pattern that describes how to explore, experiment and exploit a cross-site scripting weakness, which is CWE -79.
+A related CAPEC 63 is a standard pattern that describes how to explore, experiment and exploit a cross-site scripting weakness.
 CAPEC 86 is a detailed attack pattern that describes how to exploit cross-site scripting through HTTP headers.
 It exploits weakness CWE-80, Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS)

 So you can now start to understand how the Attack Patterns are linked with the Weaknesses.
 If you were to visit CWE-80, you can can also see related Attack Patterns.

+CAPEC Views 1000 and 3000 are good places to start a search for attack patterns.

 ---
 class: middle